shiv-tyagi/shiv-tyagi.github.io/README.md

 4. **Deploy**:
    Deploy your site to your preferred hosting service.

+### Deploy using kubernetes

+If you have a kubernetes setup, you can simply clone this repo and run `kubectl apply -f install.yml` with appropriate kubernetes context to deploy the website.

 ## License

 Feel free to use and modify this code for your own projects.